srobo/tools/docs/development.rst

 Finally, you should make sure to include the new file in the ``__all__`` list of the ``__init__.py`` file in ``sr/tools/cli``.

+It would be a good idea when the tool is finished to write some documentation for it.
+You can achieve this by creating a new file in the ``docs/commands`` directory and writing a reStructuredText file, following the template of the others.
+This will be automatically picked up and turned into a man page.

 Good Practices
 --------------